bu-ist/bu-slideshow/readme.txt

 3. Full integration with the WordPress Media Library allows you to bulk-upload your images and select them from the Media Library, or upload individually as you build slides.
 Easily remove and/or select a different image using the WordPress tools you are familiar with.

 == Changelog ==
+= 2.3.12 =
+* Optimize the get_posts call for slideshows
+* Determine if the block editor is in use before loading an interface
+* Use more specific hooks to load the button and modal only when needed
+* Update failing Travis CI tests

 = 2.3.10 =
 * Added 'page_alt' post type support to enable slides with BU Versions plugin